seamapi/fake-seam-connect/README.md

 Publish a new version by triggering a [version workflow_dispatch on GitHub Actions].
 The `version` input will be passed as the first argument to [npm-version].

-This may be done on the web or using the [GitHub CLI] with
+This may be done on the web or using the [GitHub CLI] with:

 ```
 $ gh workflow run version.yml --raw-field version=<version>